namelessmasses/hate-crime-data/README.md

 The `offense_name` column contains a semi-colon separated list of offenses.

 ## Column: bias_desc
-The `bias_desc` column contains a semi-colon separated list of bias classes of victim(s).
+The `bias_desc` column contains a semi-colon separated list of bias classes of offenders against victim(s).